 Malta Gaming Authority – is one of the most respected regulators in Europe and beyond and licenses all forms of betting in Malta, including online gambling and online casino.
 It licences both operators and suppliers, including the likes of LeoVegas and Mr Green.

 Gibraltar Gambling Commission – is responsible for regulating land-based and online gambling in Gibraltar.
 This includes more than 30 of the most popular online casino brands such as 888casino, 32Red and PartyCasino.

 Isle of Man Gambling Supervision Commission – has been regulating land-based and online gambling for more than 60 years now.
 It is a highly innovative regulator and recently became the first to license a blockchain lottery operator.

 Alderney Gambling Control Commission – is a popular licensing jurisdiction among game developers with the likes of NetEnt, Play’n GO and Playtech all holding permits from the regulator.
-Operator licensees include bgo and Aspers Casino.
+Operator licensees include Aspers Casino.

 Just remember that even if an online casino holds a permit from a licensing authority it must still hold a licence from the UK Gambling Commission in order to market to, and transact with, players in the UK.
 If it doesn’t, it is operating illegally and must be avoided.